RyanxLoi/jekyll-plain-resume/README.md

 # Plain Jekyll Resume
 This is a Jekyll theme for creating a simple and customizable resume.
 This could be used to digitally present your resume online and have it be accessible to anyone who is interested in it.

-## How to Install
+## How to Install the Theme

-1. Clone the repository
+1. Clone the repository.
+2. Run `bundle exec jekyll serve`
+3. If it compiles successfully, you can now see your resume.

 ## Adding Data to the Resume
 The resume loads data from the `_data` files.
 In this folder, you will find .yml files.
 This section will go through each .yml file and their formats.